Brighter Communities Worldwide

 Depends on placement; contact organisation for further details

 Volunteers must be willing to work on a team, attend the training weekends and debriefing/evaluation weekend

 Harambee provides a short-term volunteer placement opportunity for 2 or 3 weeks in Kenya along with a training programme around it to enhance the experience and help prepare you for it.
 Anyone aged 18 years or over on January 1st on the project year can apply.
 There is no upper age limit but medical proof of fitness is required for anyone over 70 years of age.
-Application forms can be downloaded from FOL website or by emailing [email protected]
+Application forms can be downloaded from BCW website or by emailing [email protected]

 Costs are broken into 2 areas – personal costs which cover training expenses, flights, transport, food & accomodation in Kenya and fundraising costs which is an agreed amount that each volunteer commits to raising to support the community development programmes in Kenya.
-Costs vary from project to project – see the FOL website for current costs.
+Costs vary from project to project – see the BCW website for current costs.
 Costs in addition to these will include travel insurance, vaccinations, visa for Kenya and any optional tourist activities at the end of the project, these will vary from person to person.